jakewvincent/mkdnflow.nvim/README.md

 ```

 ### To-do lists
 * Toggle the status of a to-do list item on the current line (mapped to `<C-Space>` by default).
 Using the default settings, toggling will result in the following changes.
-To-do symbols [can be customized](#to_do-dictionary-like-table).
+To-do markers [can be customized](#to_do-dictionary-like-table).
     * `* [ ] ...` → `* [-] ...`
     * `* [-] ...` → `* [X] ...`
     * `* [X] ...` → `* [ ] ...`